robin-rpr/calos/doc/faq.rst

    processes and one writes a file in the image that another is reading or writing).

-:code:`ch-image` fails with "certificate verify failed"
+:code:`clearly image` fails with "certificate verify failed"
 -------------------------------------------------------

-When :code:`ch-image` interacts with a remote registry (e.g., via :code:`push` or :code:`pull` subcommands), it will verify the registry’s HTTPS certificate.
+When :code:`clearly image` interacts with a remote registry (e.g., via :code:`push` or :code:`pull` subcommands), it will verify the registry’s HTTPS certificate.
-If this fails, :code:`ch-image` will exit with the error "certificate verify failed".
+If this fails, :code:`clearly image` will exit with the error "certificate verify failed".

 This situation tends to arise with self-signed or institutionally-signed